zlepper/itlt/TechnicalDocumentation.md

 ### Things left to-do with the existing code

--   Redo the anti-cheat stuff
-    -   It works, but there's lots of signs of me trying to get it all to work and trying new concepts in-place rather than in isolation.
-The whole thing could do with a cleanup really
-    -   Measure if there's actually a performance benefit for using BLAKE3-JNI instead of the pure Java implementation or if the overhead of JNI and the benefits of JVM's JIT narrows the gap.
-If there isn't much perf benefit then removing it from being shadowed would be good.
 -   logo.png referenced in mods.toml but not shown in mods menu yet
 -   Write up website guides and make them the warning system defaults rather than pointing to the placeholder "https://ozli.ga"
 -   Verify guide URLs in the config and actually make sure they start with "https://"